Tehes/nba-spielplan/README.md

     FT).
   - Uses static HTML templates for fast client‑side rendering.
   - Works offline if the data was previously cached.

+- **Excitement meter (german: Spannungsmeter)**
+  - Calculates an excitement score (0–100) for finished games from play-by-play closeness, lead changes, comebacks, crunch-time moments, offense, and OT bonuses.
+  - Shows a labeled 1–10 rating above the overlay tabs once a game is final.

 - **Play-by-Play Tab**
   - Live-by-play feed with time, description, and score delta.